Skip to content

 Performance High I/O for ingest/transcoding, moderate latency High read speeds, very low latency, consistent throughput

-Access Patterns Random read/write, large file transfers Sequential read, concurrent access by playout engines
+Access Random read/write, large file transfers Sequential read, concurrent access by playout engines

 Redundancy High (RAID 6, distributed storage, backups) High (RAID 10, mirrored, fast failover)